inovachrono/Saavn-Downloader/README.md

   - Clone Functionality doesn't work with Saavn-Download-Reloaded package
   - Songs not having 320kbps don't get their meta data added
   - No Meta Data in JioSaavn Originals and Podcasts
+  - Artist content and Individual song not downloading

 ### Development